SharadChoudhury/Medical-image-denoising/README.md

 # Medical-image-denoising
 A convolutional autoencoder model for denoising images .
-Here i used the mini mias mammography dataset available at http://peipa.essex.ac.uk/info/mias.html.
+Here I have used the mini mias mammography dataset available at http://peipa.essex.ac.uk/info/mias.html.

+Autoencoders are a specific type of feedforward neural networks where the input is the same as the output.
+They compress the input into a lower-dimensional code and then reconstruct the output from this representation.
+Convolutional Autoencoder is a variant of Convolutional Neural Networks that are used as the tools for unsupervised learning of convolution filters.
+They are generally applied in the task of image reconstruction to minimize reconstruction errors by learning the optimal filters.
+Once they are trained in this task, they can be applied to any input in order to extract features.
+Convolutional Autoencoders are general-purpose feature extractors differently from general autoencoders that completely ignore the 2D image structure.
+In autoencoders, the image must be unrolled into a single vector and the network must be built following the constraint on the number of inputs.